alexge/marvelheroes/README.md

 - I thought handling all API errors would involve a lot of extra UI, so there are no network API error handlers
 - Have never done UITests before, so thats why there are none
 - The persisting of the favorites uses a plist inside the project, so the values will persist from session to session, but if you download a new version, or build again in the simulator, they will be wiped
 - Both of the last companies that I've worked at believed that if you need to write documentation for someone to understand your code, then you need to write better code.
-So that's why there's no documentation here.
-I think both schools of thought have merit, but I'm not that familiar with documentation best practices, so haven't added any
+I think both schools of thought have merit, but since I haven't been writing any at work, I haven't added any here